 Poetry Analysis Essay Outline

-An outline for a poetry analysis essay can be very simple, as it is just a guideline for the writer to build upon as the first draft is written.
-It would probably be best to put the title of the paper at the top of a page, then place a Roman numeral one (I) underneath, preceding the word “introduction”.
+An outline for a poetry analysis essay can be very simple.
+It simply is a guideline for the writer to build upon.
+Put the title of the paper at the top of the page, then place the number one (1) underneath, just before the word “Introduction”.

 Under this, one can list brainstormed ideas for the introduction paragraph of the paper.
 The final portion of this section should be dedicated to the thesis statement of the paper.